MusculoskeletalAtlasProject/mapclient/docs/manual/MAP-feature-demonstration.rst

 *Rename Plugin* tool, and an *Update Plugin* tool.

 The :ref:`Plugin Manager<MAP-plugin-manager-tool>`, :ref:`Physiome Model Repository (PMR)<MAP-PMR-tool>` tool,
-:ref:`Update Workflow<MAP-update-workflow-tool>` tool and :ref:`Update Plugin<MAP-update-plugin-tool>` tool are described in detail below.
+:ref:`Update Workflow<MAP-update-workflow-tool>` tool and :ref:`Rename Plugin<MAP-rename-plugin-tool>` tool are described in detail below.
 The :ref:`Plugin Wizard<MAP-plugin-wizard>` is explained in its own section later in this manual.